Note: This FAQ is from many years ago. Information may not be current.

 Absolutely.
 But to me, the journey is important.
-Travel changes you, opens you to new ways of thinking, and teaches you about humanity.
+Travel can change you, open you to new ways of thinking, and teach you about humanity.
 And I’ve always been drawn to South America, so that’s where my adventure is headed.

 If I was born in Brazil I’d almost certainly seek the gods somewhere else.

 Can you help me find a monastery to live at?